chancesmith/chance-smith-gatsby-blog/content/blog/our-frontend-design-system/index.md

 tags: development, sodium halogen
 ---

-With a bit of [design system research](/design-system-research/) and years of different methods of turning mocks into code, we've defined how we work with designing in the browser.
+We [researched design systems](/design-system-research/) and have had years of different methods turning mocks into code.
+We've now defined how-we-work for putting designs in the browser.
 This post shares how we codify the design system a designer adds to their mocks.
+This is simple and gives a starting point for making decisions.

 ## How we implement design